Akarshit/example-storefront/README.md

     - If you see errors about not being able to find peer dependency packages, that seems to be an issues with yarn linking.
 You can just temporarily `yarn add` each of those packages in the component library `package/dist` folder.
 (This folder is gitignored anyway.)
 1. After your changes are tested, shut down the storefront by running the command `CTRL+C`
 1. Run `yarn unlink "@reactioncommerce/components"` in the storefront repo folder
-1. `cd` to the `package/dist` folder of the `reaction-component-library` repo.
+1. `cd` to the `package/dist` folder of the `component-library` repo.
 Run the command `yarn unlink` to unlink the local version of the component library
 1. Undo the renaming of your `.yarnrc` file
 1. Undo the URL change inside your `.env` file